Some iFolks, like me, love using split-screen on our iPads, but others really detest this feature!

 - Go to the home screen, press and hold an app then immediately start dragging it (press on the app until it starts to float NOT wiggle)

 - With another hand or finger, open another app from the Dock or open the app switcher via double-click the on the home button or using the swipe up gesture

 - Drag the first app onto the other app’s preview in the switcher.
 That app spring loads and lets you place it on screen

 - Swipe Down on your screen (not in the black border) to reveal Spotlight Search

 - In the search results, press and drag the app icon

-- While touching on the app icon, open another app or the app switcher
+- While touching on the app icon, open another app from the Dock or via the app switcher

 - Drag the app icon over an app preview